 Mr (dot under the r) – to die

-Na – short for nan, or ananda: the source of all pleasure
+Na – short for nan, or aananda: the source of all pleasure

 Nam – to bend (bow)

-Nama – to curve (nambra – curved, penumbra cognate?)
+Nama – to curve (nambra – curved).
+English cognate is ‘penumbra’

 Nir – without

-Nirvishesha – without proper distinctions, esp about tattva
+Nirvishesha – without proper distinctions, especially concerning tattva

-Pad – go (see pada meaning foot, the thing that goes)
+Pad – go (see also, ‘pada’ meaning foot, or, the thing that ‘goes’). (*Note – probably English cognates include pedestrian, pedal, etc.)

 Pari – all around (peri- prefix in English)